OpenMDAO/OpenMDAO-Framework/docs/tutorials/implicit/index.rst

                         if outp in arg:
                             result[inp] += self.J_output_input.T[k, j]*arg[outp]

-Specifying these derivative function removes the need for finite differencing this component in any workflow.
+Specifying these derivative functions removes the need for finite differencing this component in any workflow.